MicrosoftDocs/azure-devops-docs/docs/boards/boards/kanban-basics.md

 ## 3. Track work in progress

 <meta name="description" content="Kanban tools track progress" />
-Once you've configured your Kanban board to match how your team works, you're ready to use it.
+Once you&#39;ve configured your Kanban board to match how your team works, you&#39;re ready to use it.

 Here are a few things you can do.
 See at a glance the estimated size of work for each item which displays at the bottom right of each card.
 Add items to your backlog in the first column.
 When priorities change, move items up and down within a column.
 And, as work completes in one stage, update the status of an item by moving it to a downstream stage.